yohoos/nvim/README.md

 Enter or "o" to open a directory
 Shift-O to recursively open a directory
 "m" to open menu options where you can create a "child node" to create new files/directories

+### Startify / Sessions

+Read the Startify docs using ":h startify"